dillonHe/EasyEDA-Documents/Tutorial/new-v-4.1.1.md

  Please check this link  [2017 Spring Festival Notification](https://easyeda.com/support/2017_Spring_Festival_Notification-fd4f25a28c864b51851ddccc69375b92)

 ## Desktop Version beta version
-  A download link for this will be available in 48 hours.
+  A download link for this will be available  soon.